apache/arrow/docs/source/developers/cpp/windows.rst

 Visual Studio (MSVC) cannot be yet used for compiling win/arm64 build due to compatibility issues for dependencies like xsimd and boost library.

+Note: This is only an experimental build for WoA64 as all features are not extensively tested through CI due to lack of infrastructure.

 Debug builds
 ============